China meets Norway in a bookshelf No.3

 CHINA MEETS NORWAY IN A BOOKSHELF No.3

-Our Bookshelf project has come to its third year.
-This time we set our focus on non-commercial comic art.
-We are working closely with Pamflett and Jippi comics, as well as comic artists like Fredrik Rysjedal and Wang Shuo, and others who contributed in our Mini Zine project.
+We worked closely with Pamflett and Jippi comics, as well as comic artists like Fredrik Rysjedal and Wang Shuo, and others who contributed in our Mini Zine project.

-Comic Performance is a scenic presentation of a comic, Fredrik edits live the comic panels and visuals together with the musicians that play the Soundtrack live.
-This time Fredrik will play together with Stephan Miedell, experimental composer and guitarist from Norway, and Chinese musician Lucy Luan (GUZHENG 古筝) and Jacqueline Fan (PIPA 琵琶) with traditional Chinese instrument.
+Comic Performance is a scenic presentation of a comic, Fredrik edited live the comic panels and visuals together with the musicians that played the Soundtrack live.
+This time Fredrik played together with Stephan Miedell, experimental composer and guitarist from Norway, and Chinese musician Lucy Luan (GUZHENG 古筝) and Jacqueline Fan (PIPA 琵琶) with traditional Chinese instrument.

 Fredrik is the first and up to now the only comic artist holding a doctor equivalent degree in Norway, and Wang Shuo is also the only comic doctor in China.
 This time they cooperated through invitation of the Kinakaal, the new established publisher under Northing, on the comic book named Elsewhere.
 By using their unique comic languages on four common topics, they improvised and delivered eight comic stories, which displayed their different understandings, ways of deepening, and expressions, so that the readers could have a glimpse in the similarities and differences between the two remote cultures from two ends of the earth - two apparently distinctive cultures, Norway and China, started to entangle and resonate with each other through the visual depictions of the comic artists.